RoySegall/gizra.com/app/case-studies/casa-del-lector/index.md

 facts:
   - Created a clean, fluid, and highly-responsive  navigation through a large set of visual artifacts.
   - Developed a continuous integration process which allowed site admins to import large amounts of content while continuously regenerating static pages.
-  - The solution leveraged existing hosting solutions the delivered a fast cost-efficient product.
+  - The solution leveraged existing hosting solutions that delivered a fast cost-efficient product.
 techs:
   - Data-Driven Document (D3)
   - JavaScript